etianen/logot/docs/using-pytest.rst

 ``logot:`` :class:`logot.Logot`
    An initialized :class:`logot.Logot` instance with :doc:`log capturing </log-capturing>` enabled.

-   Use this to make log assertions in your tests.

 ``logot_level:`` :class:`str` | :class:`int`
    The ``level`` used for automatic :doc:`log capturing </log-capturing>`.

-   Defaults to :attr:`logot.Logot.DEFAULT_LEVEL`.

 ``logot_logger:`` :class:`str` | :data:`None`
    The ``logger`` used for automatic :doc:`log capturing </log-capturing>`.

-   Defaults to :attr:`logot.Logot.DEFAULT_LOGGER`.

 ``logot_timeout:`` :class:`float`
    The default ``timeout`` (in seconds) for the ``logot`` fixture.

-   Defaults to :attr:`logot.Logot.DEFAULT_TIMEOUT`

 ``logot_async_waiter:`` ``Callable`` [[], :class:`AsyncWaiter` ]
    The default ``async_waiter`` for the ``logot`` fixture.

-   Defaults to :attr:`logot.Logot.DEFAULT_ASYNC_WAITER`.